gdsfactory/gdsfactory/docs/contribution.md

 - `git add`,`git commit`, `git push` your work as many times as needed (make sure tests are passing)
 - open a Pull request (PR)

+## Style

+- You need to follow [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+You can take a look at the other Pcell docstrings.
+- You should make sure tests pass.
+- You should install pre-commit to get the pre-commit checks passing (autoformat the code, run linter ...).

 ## Tests

 `pytest` runs 3 types of tests: